jasdhiratrevature/nextjs-demo/README.md

 6. In the styles folder we already have a Home.module.css which is imported in the Home component (index.js)
 7. Update the index.js to use the styles from the Home.module.css
 ---
+### 07-Custom_404_Page

+1. What if the user tries to go to a url that doesn't exist, you will get a built in 404 page
+2. You can create your own 404 page and customize the content on that page
+3. In the pages folder create a new file 404.js .
+If the user trys to access a url that does not exist this page would be rendered
+4. Update the globals css as well
+---